 Backpacker Car Buy & Sell Groups

-Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans after their travels.
+Additionally, there are backpacker car Buy & Sell groups where travellers list their used cars and campervans once they have completed their travels.
 Take a look at the 5 Must Join Facebook Groups for Backpackers in New Zealand for some groups you can join, some of which are dedicated to selling backpacker vehicles.
 For more advice on using Facebook Groups, see the 15 Simple Tips to Kill It on Backpacking Facebook Groups.

 The Pros of Backpacker Car Buy & Sell Groups

-- Lots of choice for cars with camping gear
+- Lots of choices for cars and campervans with camping gear

 - Often cheap, as sellers usually want to make a quick sale before leaving the country.